jefke-glider/gliding/readme.md

 * bootstrap 3.0
 * jQuery
 * PostgreSQL 9.x
+* templated-docs : to generate LibreOffice reports of all kinds

 #ToDO
 * send email to Ahot and safety manager OK
 * corrective actions registration OK
 * complete registration fields
 * add some filtering possibilities e.g. only show records for the current year
 * upload of all kinds of files (photo, document, etc..)
-*
+OK *

 #[General Info](docs/general.md)